eugenetriguba/bolt/README.md

 # The name of the database within your DBMS.
 dbname =
 # The name of the database driver to use to connect to
 # the database.
-Either "postgresql", "mysql", or "mssql".
+Either "postgresql", "mysql", "mssql", or "sqlite3".
 driver =
 ```